 Effective management of Health & Safety in construction involves implementing comprehensive policies, procedures, and practices to safeguard workers and minimise risks.
 Key measures include:

 - Risk assessments – you should conduct thorough risk assessments to identify potential hazards and implement control measures to mitigate risks – this is a legal requirement, and if you’ve got five or more employees you’ve got to have your risk assessments written down.
+A well-executed risk assessment process should involve:

-- Training and education – offering regular training to educate workers on safety protocols, emergency procedures, and the proper use of equipment.
+- Training and education: Offering regular training to educate workers on safety protocols, emergency procedures, and the proper use of equipment.
 We offer a full range of Health & Safety e-learning courses for working at height, slips, trips and falls, first aid and more.